Shintaro Abe: Career

 After graduating from high school in 1944 during World War II, Abe entered a naval aviation school and volunteered to become a kamikaze pilot.
 The war ended before he could undergo the required training.
 In 1949 he graduated from the Faculty of Law at the University of Tokyo, Shintaro Abe began his career as a political reporter for Mainichi Shimbun.

 Abe formally entered the political sphere in 1956, when he started working as a legislative aide of his father in-law, then-foreign minister Nobusuke Kishi.
 He became an aide to the Prime Minister when Kishi assumed the premiership the following year.
 In 1958, Abe contested and won the House of Representatives seat once held by his father.

 He led a major LDP faction, the conservative Seiwa Seisaku Kenkyūkai, whose reins he took from former Prime Minister Takeo Fukuda in July 1986, and held a variety of ministerial and party posts, the former of which included Minister of Agriculture and Forestry and Minister of International Trade and Industry.
-Abe was named as Minister of International Trade and Industry in the cabinet of the then prime minister Zenkō Suzuki on November 30, 1981.
+Abe was named as Minister of International Trade and Industry in the cabinet of the then prime minister Zenkō Suzuki on 30 November 1981.
 During this period, he was seen as a young leader groomed for the future prime ministry.
 In November 1982, he was appointed Minister for Foreign Affairs in the cabinet of the then-prime minister Yasuhiro Nakasone, replacing Yoshio Sakurauchi.
 His term lasted until 1986.

 Abe was a top contender to succeed Nakasone as prime minister in 1987, until he stepped aside for Noboru Takeshita, head of a powerful rival faction.
 Then, he was given the post of secretary general of the party in 1987.
 In 1988, his chances of becoming prime minister some time in the near future were again thwarted when his name became associated with the Recruit-Cosmos insider-trading stock scandal, which brought down Takeshita and forced Abe to resign as the party's secretary general in December 1988.

 Death

-Shintaro Abe was hospitalized in January 1991.
-He died at Tokyo's Juntendo University Hospital on May 15, 1991, aged 65.
-The cause of death was not officially announced, although various reports point to cancer, liver failure, or heart failure.
+Shintaro Abe was hospitalized on January 19, 1991.
+He died at Tokyo's Juntendo University Hospital on 15 May 1991, aged 67.
+The cause of death was heart failure.